 Explore ancient cemetery around the monastery.

-Drive to Vank to visit the Titanic and Seastone hotels, strange places built by a local eccentric billionaire, and a real weird treat of the trip.
+Drive to a wacky village of Vank to see Titanic and Seastone hotels, strange places built by a local eccentric billionaire, and a real weird treat of the trip.

 Return to Stepanokert to have dinner at Ureni – a traditional Karabakhi restaurant.

 Visit to a Papik and Tatik monument

 Stop at the Armenian Stone hedge, twice as old as the English one.

 Visit Khor Virap, an ancient monastery overlooking Mount Ararat.

 Check into Envoy Hostel.